tasmota/docs/docs/IRSend-RAW-Encoding.md

 ## Converting Pronto IR codes to Tasmota

 `Pronto` is a very common and early format to describe raw IR codes.
 It is fully described in this excellent series of articles [The Pronto's IR Code Format](http://www.remotecentral.com/irdisp1.htm)

+ If you don't want to manually convert the pronto IR codes, you can use the [Tasmota-IR-Code-Converter site](https://t-vk.github.io/Tasmota-IR-Code-Converter/) to do it for you.

 Pronto is commonly represented as a series of 4-digits HEX numbers in unsigned 16-bits format.